Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 Then the distance to that food object is calculated and inverted, the inverted distance is saved<br>
 in the memory matrix of our RL agent. <br>
 We save the inverted distance cause we only have one memory matrix and want the closest food to have the most impact.<br>
-This means that if our food is at the same position we are (distance = 0) our inverted distance = max view range,<br>
+This means that if our food is at the same position as we are (distance = 0) our inverted distance = max view range.<br>
-because of how matrix multiplication work this makes it easier while working with one memory matrix.<br>
+Due to how matrix multiplication works, this makes it easier while working with a single memory matrix.<br>
-Our second 8 sensors are used to determine if there are any obstacles in the agents vision,<br>
+Our second 16 sensors are used to determine if there are any obstacles in the agents vision. <br>
-also for these objects we calculate the distance and then check how far this obstacle is,<br>
+We also calculate the distance and check how far the obstacle is. <br>
-When the obstacle is far away from out agent we reward it with with a small reward of 0.0001.<br>
+When the obstacle is far away from our agent, we reward it with a small reward of 0.0001. <br>
-If an obstacle was close to our agent we give it a penalty of -0.1, and when theres no<br>
+If an obstacle was close to our agent, it is given a penalty of -0.1, and when there is <br>
-obstacle in our view then we reward it with 0.001.<br>
+no obstacle in our view then we reward it with 0.001.<br>
-Our agent can accordingly to these parameters choose a direction between -pi and +pi.<br>
+Our agent can accordingly to these parameters choose a direction between -pi and +pi. <br>
-Figure 2 shows a agent with 16 rays, the blue dots represent food and the blue dots with green circles<br>
+Figure 2 shows an agent with 16 rays - the blue dots represent food, the blue dots with <br>
-represent food within our view, and the green ray represnts the newly chosen direction.<br>
+green circles represent food within our view, and the green ray represents the newly chosen direction.<br>
 <br>
 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/viewRange.png?raw=true" width=40% height=40%><br>